Step 1 of 5

 🚪

-Forced to resign
+I felt forced to resign

 Discrimination

-Treated unfairly because of who I am.
+Treated less favourably because of who I am.

 🛡️